 The result is powerful.
 Salty, herby, sour and a little sweet from the tomatoes.
-It is ideal for a big fish like tuna, swordfish or sturgeon, but will work with any sort of firm, white fish.
+It is ideal for a big fish like tuna, swordfish or sturgeon — and tuna puttanesca is a thing in Italy — but will work with any sort of firm, white fish.
 I used halibut, but don’t let that stop you if you don’t have any.
 Play with it.

-All told, this is a spectacular quick-and-easy meal for a weeknight.
+All told, fish puttanesca is a spectacular quick-and-easy meal for a weeknight.